-Idiopathic was a term introduced by Kleinberg (1922) and is applied to all clients in which it is not possible to find a specific disease causing the curve.
-In fact, this is the case 80% of the time, where it appears in apparently healthy children.
+The word ‘Idiopathic’ simply means of unknown cause and the term was first introduced by Kleinberg (1922) and is applied to all cases in which it is not possible to find a specific reason for the curve.
+In fact this is the case 80% of the time where it appears in apparently healthy children.

-So Idiopathic Scoliosis (IS) is of unknown origin and is probably due to several causes.
-It can progress in relation to multiple factors during any rapid period of growth, or later in life.
+It is considered most likely due to a combination of reasons and can progress in relation to multiple factors during any rapid period of growth, or later in life.

-IS is named in relation to the age at which it was diagnosed.
-‘Infantile IS’ is for children less than 3 years of age, ‘Juvenile IS’ for ages 3 to 10 years, ‘Adolescent IS’ for 10 to 18 years of age and ‘Adult IS’ for diagnosis at or greater than 18 years of age.
+IS is named in relation to the age at which it appears.
+‘Infantile IS’ is for children less than 3 years of age, ‘Juvenile IS’ for ages 3 to 10 years, ‘Adolescent IS’ for 10 to 18 years of age.